 Most restaurant waste is food waste.
 There isn’t always the extra space to setup composting facilities but if you do, you can potentially reduce your waste by up to 80% already.
 There are various composting systems and wormeries that can deal with cooked food onsite.
 Contact us to put you in touch with the right people to help you.

 If you don’t have the space, there are compost collection services available.
-Have a look at our list of compost services.
+Have a look at our composting page which includes info on composting services providers.

 The next big source of waste is packaging.
 You can use GreenHome’s biodegradable and compostable food packaging to serve your food in but what about sourcing ingredients in a way that removes excess packaging from the process?
 Try and source your ingredients locally and direct from the producer if possible.
 This way you can negotiate the packaging to be something reusable or returnable.